tramyio/tramy_api/README.md

 ## ActiveRecord

-- Follow the order: associations, belongs_to, callbacks, validations.
+- Follow the order: associations, belongs_to, validations, callbacks.